-Inclusive businesses provide goods, services, and livelihoods on a commercially viable basis, either at scale or scalable, to people living at the base of the pyramid making them part of the value chain of companies as suppliers, distributors, retailers, or customers.
+Inclusive businesses provide goods, services, and livelihoods on a commercially viable basis, either at scale or scalable, to people living at the base of the pyramid, making them part of the value chain of companies as suppliers, distributors, retailers, or customers.
+(G20)

-In 2021, a set of leading global organisations came together to generate consensus on the high-level characteristics of inclusive businesses.
-They identified four key features of Inclusive Business:
+In 2021, a group of leading global organisations concretised the definition above into four main features of Inclusive Business:

-- Engaging the base of the economic pyramid intentionally
+1. Engaging the base of the pyramid intentionally

-- Measuring and Managing the Impact on the base of the pyramid
+4. Measuring and managing the impact on the base of the pyramid